Welfare policy for students under 18

 - Provide information, guidance and support for students under the age of 18 in such circumstances where a responsible adult is required;

-- Ensure suitable supervision, management and control systems to avoid the risk of physical, mental or sexual abuse;
+- Ensure suitable supervision, management and control systems to avoid the risk of physical abuse, emotional abuse, sexual abuse, and neglect.

-- Share information with external safeguarding agencies as required by Working Together to Safeguard Children 2013 in the event of a safeguarding concern;
+- Share relevant information with external safeguarding agencies as required by Working Together to Safeguard Children (December 2020) and Keeping Children Safe In Education (January 2021)

 - Encourage staff to share in confidence with a designated person any concerns they may have about another member of staff’s behaviour;